lancenonce/pay_pula/README.md

-# Biconomy Sessions Key Demo with Next.js
+# PayPula: Biconomy Sessions Keys with Next.js

-This is a [Next.js](https://nextjs.org/) project that demonstrates the creating and using of asession for gasless transaction.
-It allows you to interact with a smart contract on the Polygon Amoy test network and execute a transaction to increment count.
+This is a [Next.js](https://nextjs.org/) project that demonstrates the creation and use of a session for gasless transactions.
+It allows you to interact with a smart contract on the Scroll and Ethereum Sepolia test networks and execute a transaction to increment count.

 ## Getting Started